How project status reports work: 8 steps + template

 How to write a status report in 8 steps

 So, how do you go about doing project status reports?
 Be sure to create a clear structure you can use consistently for all future status reports.
-You should also make sure it matches with your project brief to keep your report on topic.
+You should also make sure it matches your project brief to keep your report on topic.

 Follow this guide to understand what to include in your project status report, and watch as we put each step into practice with an example of an Employee Satisfaction project.